 Finally, fat cells in the subcutaneous layer become smaller as you age.
 This also contributes to sagging and crinkling, as well as a general loss of volume.

-But it’s not just getting older that can affect collagen production and visible signs of aging.
-Environment also plays an important role: What did you do?
+But it's not just getting older that can affect collagen production and visible signs of aging.
+The environment also plays an important role: What did you do?
 How much sun was your skin exposed to?
 Did you repeatedly gain and lose weight?
 All of these things affect how much elasticity is in our skin.

 1. Wear Sunscreen

 In our Sunscreen Buying Guide, we interviewed Dr. Kally Papantoniou, a board-certified dermatologist specializing in cosmetic, laser, and surgical dermatology in New York City, who emphasized “sunscreen is an essential way to prevent skin cancer, protecting your skin from ultraviolet damage and also reducing the effects of photo-aging that occurs.”

 Specifically, she recommends focusing on formulas with zinc or titanium oxide, since the physical UV blockers tend to be less irritating while providing broad-spectrum UV-A and UV-B protection.

 » See Also: Best Face Sunscreen Buying Guide

 2. Wear Sunglasses